J03JB/gitpull/README.md

 repos -a /path/to/repo  # Adds repo to list.

-repos -d "some_repo"    # Removes repo from the list.
+repos -r "some_repo"    # Removes repo from the list.

 repos -p "some_repo"    # Pull the specified repo in list.